Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

   - Head Node Size : D12 V2 (2 nodes, 8 cores) - Default
   - Click ***Select*** on the left bottom

   **Note** : We have selected low configuration spark to save the cost of the solution as the data size for this solution is not big initially.
-Spark Custer can be scaled when the data size is huge.
+Spark Custer can be scaled up when the data size is huge.

 - Set the resource group to the **retailtemplate\_resourcegroup** which we created, by selecting the radio button ***Use existing***